concord-consortium/geocode/README.md

 2. `cypress run --headed --no-exit` will open cypress test runner when tests begin to run, and it will remain open when tests are finished running.
 3. `cypress run --spec 'cypress/integration/examples/smoke-test.js'` will point to a smoke-test file rather than running all of the test files for a project.

+## URL Parameters
+- hide-model-options: when included, the model options authoring dialog in the upper-right is hidden.
+- unit={name}: configure application for {unit}.
+Unit name can currently be set to `Seismic` or `Tephra` (e.g., `unit=Seismic`).
+Values are case sensitive.

 ## License

-GeoCode  Projects are Copyright 2018 (c) by the Concord Consortium and is distributed under the [MIT license](http://www.opensource.org/licenses/MIT).
+GeoCode is Copyright 2018 (c) by the Concord Consortium and is distributed under the [MIT license](http://www.opensource.org/licenses/MIT).

 See license.md for the complete license text.